Wooden figurine with letters.

 An elementary, but essential level

 Even though the A2 level is known as the elementary stage, it plays a crucial role in helping you navigate daily life and integrate into Dutch society.
 At this level, you can handle basic conversations, whether you’re grocery shopping, using public transportation, or scheduling appointments.
-Not to mention, A2 is often essential for jobs in sectors like hospitality and customer service, where basic communication is key.
+Besides, A2 is often essential for jobs in sectors like hospitality and customer service, where basic communication is key.

 Language level A2: the foundation for your future in the Netherlands